-- You can refuse the parcel and request a reassessment (a review of the amount charged before paying); or
+- Refuse the parcel and request a reassessment (a review of the amount charged before paying); or

 - You can pay the duty and taxes and request an adjustment (a review of the amount charged after it is paid).

-- Canada Post will write your telephone number on Form E14, CBSA Postal Import Form, give you a copy, and return the mail item to the CBSA.
+- Canada Post will take your telephone number, provide you with a form and return your parcel to the CBSA.

-- The CBSA will contact you to discuss the assessment once it receives your goods from Canada Post.
+- The CBSA will contact you to discuss the assessment.

 - Complete Form B2G, CBSA Informal Adjustment Request.
 (Form B2G is printed on the back of the top copy of Form E14, which is attached to your parcel.)

-- Send the completed form and any supporting documents—such as invoices that show the correct value of the products or other material that describes them— to the nearest Casual Refund Centre listed on the form.
+- Send the form and any supporting documents—such as invoices that show the correct value of the products or other material that describes them— to the nearest Casual Refund Centre listed on the form.